thaemes/CoMarkable/README.md

 ## To do

+- [ ] Do not send pen hover events
 - [ ] Include sender information in stroke events to prevent infinite-loop stroke copying OR
 - [ ] Create second Wacom device to prevent infinite-loop and glitches